Mersey Ferry: Bus deregulation and the 1990 changes

 On 26 October 1986 as a result of the Transport Act 1985, bus services were deregulated and restrictions which prevented regular bus services through the Mersey Tunnels were abolished.
 As a result, many buses which formerly stopped at the Birkenhead Woodside bus/ferry terminal were extended into Liverpool.
 This was another blow to the Mersey Ferries and the ferry service had to be re-focussed away from commuter traffic, which had declined, to tourist needs.

 From 1990 a commuter shuttle has operated Monday-Friday peak period with an hourly River Explorer Cruise.
 At weekends River Explorer cruises operate from 10:00 to 18:00.
-The morning peak service until 2010 ran every 30 minutes on a Liverpool-Birkehead-Seacombe-Liverpool circuit, but since then only runs every 20 minutes from Liverpool-Seacombe Ferry and back.
+The morning peak service until 2010 ran every 30 minutes on a Liverpool-Birkenhead-Seacombe-Liverpool circuit, but since then only runs every 20 minutes from Liverpool-Seacombe Ferry and back.

 The evening peak service runs Liverpool-Seacombe every 20 minutes.
 The Explorer cruises follow a Liverpool-Seacombe-Birkenhead-Liverpool pattern and sail slightly further upstream with a commentary of what can be seen.

 These operations run with a bias towards Seacombe Ferry as the vicinity of Seacombe lacks the rail and bus connections of Birkenhead.
 In the summer there are also cruises up the Manchester Ship Canal.